 - Nick Franzese, computer science PhD student and capoeira practitioner

 - Matt Unger, melee weapon enthusiast

-- Adam Luft, artist
+- Adam Luft, artist and teacher

 - Andrew Fribush, engineering entrepreneur

 - Weiwei Hsu, artist, designer, and founding member of Tiny Factories

 - Aidan Walker, web poet